BuidlGuidl/ctf.buidlguidl.com/README.md

 - A local blockchain and a block explorer for testing.
 - [Example scripts](./packages/scripts/src/example.ts) to interact with smart contracts via scripts.

+> [!NOTE]
+> If you prefer using Foundry for development, check out the [foundry branch](https://github.com/carletex/ctf-devcon/tree/foundry).

 ## Setting up the environment

 ### Requirements